VadimPaccaud/Projectcorals/README.md

 ## Implementation details

 **Overview:**
-- Python sends input values to C through a text file, which contains parameters selected by the user.

 - The simulation is handled by C. It directly outputs the results of computation into a CSV file.
+- Python reads CSV file values, which contains parameters selected by the user and plot CSV contents.
+- The simulation is handled by C. It directly outputs the results of computation into 3 other CSV file ( **Internal/CO2_terrain.csv** , **Internal/acidite_terrain.csv** , **Internal/valeurs_uniques_pH_sante.csv** ).
+- 2 Python program reads  **Internal/CO2_terrain.csv** and **Internal/acidite_terrain.csv** respectively, which contains parameters selected by the user and plot CSV contents.
-- Python also handles the output and visualisation.
+- The last Python program make the linear regression with the Numpy modul and plot the results.

 **Structure**: In the directory "*Code/*" are located:
 - "*RhineData.py*"